panyam/servicekit/README.md

-# GoUtils WebSocket Tutorial
+# ServiceKit WebSocket Tutorial

-A comprehensive guide to using the goutils WebSocket package for production-grade real-time applications.
+A comprehensive guide to using the servicekit WebSocket package for production-grade real-time applications.

 ## Overview

-The goutils WebSocket package provides a robust, production-ready framework for handling WebSocket connections with automatic connection management, ping-pong heartbeats, and lifecycle hooks.
+The servicekit WebSocket package provides a robust, production-ready framework for handling WebSocket connections with automatic connection management, ping-pong heartbeats, and lifecycle hooks.
 It's built on top of the Gorilla WebSocket library with additional abstractions for concurrent message handling.

 ## Key Features